pebblecode/pebblecode.com/README.md

 ### Staging

 The staging site (http://pebblecode-staging.herokuapp.com/) is intended as a staging ground for changes before they go into production.
 It is a place for sanity checks before it goes live.

-The staging site requires authentication with username `pebblecode`, and password `pebblecode`.

 To deploy the master branch to staging